 Skip to contents

-The package includes helpers for various tasks and objects.
-Some demos are shown below.
-Click the headings for reference pages with documentation on all available helpers in each category.
+The following shows some demos.
+Click the headings for references on all available helpers in each category.

 Distributions

-The package has density and sampling functions for distributions not in base R, such as Dirichlet, multivariate normal, truncated normal, and Wishart.
+The package has density and sampling functions for some distributions not included in base R, like the Dirichlet:

 ddirichlet(x = c(0.2, 0.3, 0.5), concentration = 1:3)